jeugster/jonathaneugster-next/README.md

 This is a [Next.js](https://nextjs.org/) project hosted on Netlify, Mongodb Atlas, and Strapi on Heroku.
 Styling for React is Tailwind.

-Tags are controlled through Google Tag Manager allowing changes and additions to third party scripts without outside the repo.
+Analytics tags are controlled through Google Tag Manager.

 Site works well across devices and browser versions with resilience and performance.